kongruige/2023BioxAIHackathon/README.md

-# 2023BioxAIHackathon
+# BioVerse - Autonomous Virtual Biology Lab
-This is the repository for the EF 2023 Bio x AI Hackathon
+This is the repository for BioVerse submitted for EF 2023 Bio x AI Hackathon

-# Biology Experiments Orchestrator

 ## Overview

+BioVerse is an AI-powered virtual lab that simulates real-world biology research workflows through multi-agent conversations.
+Users can pose problems and receive guided assistance across literature discovery, experimental design, computational analysis, and results interpretation and paper writing.

-The Biology Experiments Orchestrator is a project designed to streamline and automate biology experiments through the coordination of specialized research agents.
-These agents cover various aspects of the experimental process, including image analysis, experiment generation, execution, and information retrieval.
+The goal of BioVerse is to streamline and automate biology research through the coordination of specialised research agents.
+These agents cover various aspects of the experimental process, including:

+1. Research Assistant - Helps with literature review, documentation, project coordination.
+2. Experimental Biologist - Designs and discusses hands-on wet lab experiments and protocols.
+3. Bioinformatician - Provides guidance on computational analysis and omics data workflows.
+4. Image Analyst - Assists with processing and extracting insights from microscopy imaging data.

 Additionally, the system facilitates continuous improvement by periodically gathering feedback from users.

+BioVerse aims to provide end-to-end support from early stages of research through publication.
+Users can pose problems, discuss experimental directions with the agents, collect resultant data, and receive computational analysis guidance.
+The goal is an autonomous and accessible virtual lab supporting open-ended life science research workflows.

+## Tech stack/Technical approach
+Langchain
+OpenAI
+ChromaDB: text embeddings were stored in a Vector Database Django

 ## Agents